-We assume that the conditions of this distribution near the edge of the LLVSPs allow for lengthy durations of existence (perhaps > 100 Myr), as mentioned in Section 2.3.
-Hence in this section, the boundary values are held constant in the parametric analysis.
+We assumed that the conditions of this distribution near the edge of the LLSVPs allowed for lengthy durations of existence (> 100 Myr), as mentioned in Section 2.3.
+Hence, in this section, the boundary values remained constant during the parametric analysis.
 To explore the influence of varying bottom temperature and velocity parameters on the melt growth rate, we fixed the melt-solid density difference at +300 kg·m-3, as shown in Figure 6.

 Figure 6.
-Phase diagram of melt growth-rate for the models' bottom boundary setups.
-The model mass-density differences ($\rho{melt} - \rho{solid}$) are fixed at +300 kg·m-3. ΔT is the peak value of the applied bottom temperature difference, between the 'cold-source' and the ambient $(\Delta T=T{bottom,peak}-T{bottom,ambient})$, separated by horizontal distance of about 100 km, and defines the rows in the plot. Δv represents the peak value of applied bottom-boundary velocity (Dirichlet-type) ($\Delta v = v{bottom, peak}$) and defines the columns in the plot.
-Note that for comparison, we replaced the " $\Delta v=0$ " with the "tangential" (Neumann-type) velocity boundary as in the reference model (Figure 3).
+Phase diagram of melt growth-rate for the model bottom boundary setups.
+The model mass-density differences (ρ{melt} - ρ{solid}) are fixed at +300 kg·m-3. ΔT is the peak value of the applied bottom temperature difference, between the 'cold-source' and the ambient

+$(\Delta T = T{\text{bottom,peak}} - T{\text{bottom, ambient}})$, separated by horizontal distance of approximately 100 km and defines the rows in the plot. Δv represents the peak value of applied bottom-boundary velocity (Dirichlet-type) ($\Delta v = v{\text{bottom,peak}}$) and defines the columns in the plot.
+Note that for comparison, we replaced " $\Delta v = 0$ " with a "tangential" (Neumann-type) velocity boundary as in the reference model (Figure 3).
 Each element represents one single simulation.
 Colors indicate the average melt growth rate within 10 Myr before the simulated end time (500 Myr).
 The symbols in the right-side legend indicate the classification criteria derived from the reference model results (Figure 4e).
-The category of melt-stability discrimination: Orange triangles indicate that model melt reached a stable state (top left and right corners), blue rectangles indicate unstable states and brown circles are transition states models.
+The category of melt-stability discrimination: Orange triangles indicate that model melt reached a stable state (top left and right corners), blue rectangles indicate unstable states and brown circles are transition state models.
 The simulations enclosed by dashed-line squares are used in Figure 7.

-In Figure 6, the vertical coordinates represent the lateral temperature difference peaks between a mantle neighboring cold source and normal ambient mantle ($\Delta T = T{\text{bottom,cold}}$ peak- $T{\text{bottom, ambient}}$) of 0, -100, -200, and -300 °K. The horizontal axis indicates the velocity setup (Dirichlet-type) with labels being positive for flow in the same direction of the tangential flow model (Neumann-type) (Figure 3), with maximum values ($\Delta v = v{\text{bottom, peak}}$) of 0.01, 0.03, 0.05 m/yr, and a single negative value of -0.01 m/yr (meaning flow in the opposite direction to that of referene).
+In Figure 6, the vertical coordinates represent the lateral temperature difference peaks between a mantle neighboring cold source and normal ambient mantle ($\Delta T = T{\text{bottom,cold}}$ peak- $T{\text{bottom, ambient}}$) of 0, -100, -200, and -300 K. The horizontal axis indicates the velocity setup (Dirichlet-type) with positive labels for flow in the same direction of the tangential flow model (Neumann-type) (Figure 3), with maximum values ($\Delta v = v{\text{bottom,peak}}$) of 0.01, 0.03, and 0.05 m/yr, and a single negative value of -0.01 m/yr (meaning flow in the opposite direction to that of reference).
 The melt growth rate for the last 10 Myr of the simulation is represented by the colors in Figure 6 and is depicted in Figure 4e.
-The categorization criteria for determining if the melt reaches stability are presented on the legend text.
-Based on previous studies (Dannberg et al., 2021; John W. Hernlund & Jellinek, 2010) and the melt results in Figures 4d and 4e, we use the melt rates of the "Dannberg+120" and "ref+50" models as the cut-off.
-We use orange triangles to represent the model melt finally stabilizing, blue rectangles to represent the model melt failing to stabilize, and brown circles to represent the transition zone.
+The categorization criteria for determining whether the melt reaches stability are presented in the legend.
+Based on previous studies (Dannberg et al., 2021; John W. Hernlund & Jellinek, 2010) and the melt results in Figure 4d and 4e, we used the melt rates of the "Dannberg+120" and "ref+50" models as the cut-off.